pkp/ojs/docs/README.md

 As PKP does not have the resources to test every possible combination of software versions and platforms, no guarantee of correct operation or support is implied.
-We welcome feedback from users who have deployed OJS on systems other than those listed above.
+We welcome feedback from users who have deployed OPS on systems other than those listed above.